 Self-Service BI

 Self-service BI tools provide the scope for non-technical users to develop reports and conduct analyses all by themselves.
-This brings democratization of access to data within the organization and fosters a data-driven culture.
+This brings democratisation of access to data within the organisation and fosters a data-driven culture.

 -